What is Foreign Direct Investment (FDI)?

 - Labour Skills: Some industries require highly skilled labour.
 Therefore, multinational companies will invest in a country that offers low wages for high productivity.

 - Commodities: One of the reasons why foreign direct investment is popular is the existence of products.
-For example, a significant reason for the growth of FDI in Africa is because investors are looking for a secure supply of commodities.
+For example, a significant reason for the growth of FDI in Africa is that investors are looking for a secure supply of commodities.

 - Exchange Rate: If the exchange rate is weak in a host country, it attracts more FDI because it becomes cheaper for a multinational to purchase assets in that country.
 However, a high exchange rate could discourage investment.

-- Economy Size: The size of a country’s population and the potential for economic growth is essential to attract investment as FDI often occurs in countries with good financial track records and large population.
+- Economy Size: The size of a country’s population and the potential for economic growth is essential to attract investment as FDI often occurs in countries with good financial track records and large populations.
 For instance, China could be a target for FDI as they have a strong demand for the goods and services offered by multinational companies.

 Foreign Direct Investment in Nigeria

 On the other hand, lack of transparency, political instability and corruption has limited the progress of FDI in Nigeria.
-Although Nigeria has attracted many investors in the Energy, Building, Oil and Gas sector, it is still susceptible to the after-effects of oil countershock, mainly because the economy depends heavily on oil.
+Although Nigeria has attracted many investors in the Energy, Building, Oil and Gas sectors, it is still susceptible to the after-effects of oil countershock, mainly because the economy depends heavily on oil.

 Under the Federal Ministry of Industry, Trade and Investment, Nigeria intend to diversify its economy by creating a competitive manufacturing sector.
 The effect of this is that it opens Nigeria to more investors as they now become producers and not just consumers.
 This will eventually boost economic growth and facilitate integration into global value chains.